mia-platform/documentation/docs/development_suite/api-console/api-design/overview.md

   </div>
 </div>

-In this modal, you can specify the title of your commit along with additional informations.
+In this modal, you can specify the title of your commit along with a short description.

 It's also possible to create a new branch along with the commit, which will contain the current configuration.

 :::tip
 Additional information about the configuration may appear on the modal, highlightning potential warnings about your configuration.